 Make a Difference Day

 On the third Saturday of October each year, St. Mary Immaculate parishioners engage in service projects held on parish grounds and in various communities, reaching out to others with the heart of Christ.
 The day begins with morning Mass and a special blessing of volunteers.
-The various service projects take place between 8:30 am and 3:30 pm.
-Volunteers and their families are invited for a free lunch, which is served in the Gym from 11:00 am until 2:00 pm.
+The various service projects take place between 9:30 a.m. and 3:45 p.m.
+Project sign ups start in September.

 Dr. Ted Welsch, Psy.D. provides therapy for adults, adolescents, couples and families.
 He provides clients with services in depression, anxiety, couples counseling, life change/transition, mental illness, substance abuse issues, anger issues, grief/loss and coping with life stressors.
 Dr. Welsch sees clients at his office located at 15726 S. Frederick Street in Plainfield, IL and maintains flexible hours to meet your needs.
 As a licensed psychologist, his fees are partially covered by most insurance programs.